A-Y-U-S-H-Y-A/Benzier-Curves/README.md

 # Bezier-Curves

-Foobar is a Python Program using PIL to create connected Bezier Curves to create a colorful abstract design
+Bezier Curves is a Python Program using PIL to create connected Bezier Curves to create a colorful abstract design

 ## Requirements